zhijieshi/computerbasics/docs/_topics/gdb-commands.md

     set disassembly-flavor intel
 ```

-Add more gdb commands here.
+If necessary, we can add more gdb commands here.

+We can also put commands in a file, say, saved-commands, and then use `source saved-commands` to execute all of them in gdb.

 # Start gdb